AnicetNgrt/flore1/README.md

  5. Linux - repl.it terminal emulator

 **Notes**:
-- It has great probability of rendering well on any modern shell which supports the following escapes codes:
+- It has great probability of rendering well on any modern terminal which supports the following escapes codes:
 ```python
 "\033[<row>;<col>H"
 "\33[0m"
 "\u001b[49;5;<color_code>m"
 "\u001b[39;5;<color_code>m"
 ```
+- Terminals that do not support thoses will never be compatibles.
+-

   #  <a name="tuto"></a>Tutorials
   ### Table of content: